agriculturegovau/agds-next/packages/skip-link/README.md

 group: Navigation
 ---

 Skip links are not visual until they receive focus.
-Include skip links between the opening of the `<body>` tag.
+Include skip links after the opening of the `<body>` tag.

 ```jsx
 <React.Fragment>